healygi/peace-of-mind/README.md

 ## About Us

 - The About Us section lets the user know what *'Peace + Mind'* is all about.
 It lets the user know what the company offers and that their studio is open both online and in person.
-- It clearly explains what *Peace + Mind* has to off and who should use this service.
+- It clearly explains what *Peace + Mind* has to offer and who should use this service.
 - This section is very straight-forward and direct- following in line with my minimalist, flow design.
 - I centered the text and gave it 150% for line spacing as I felt this made it clearer to read and was easier on the eye.